solenebernard/solenebernard.github.io/content/blog/blog3/index.md

 Here comes the exciting part.
 In my previous article I made a naive code to analyze the notes from a simple song.
 Now let's illustrate the results given by this algorithm with rain drops!

+Note that I illustrated only the right hand playing (which is a little jazzy impro), and the left hand is the start of a Chopin Nocturne Op.
+9 No 2.

+<video src="nocturne.mp4" controls></video>